-While letting some Mormon missionaries attempt to convert me again (not that they could succeed, being that they are liars), at about 9 PM yesterday, I finally decided to put forth some hard questions for them concerning themselves and the Book of Mormon and their teaching about salvation, that I knew would refute them and which they wouldn’t be able to answer without condemning themselves.
+While letting some Mormon missionaries attempt to convert me again so I could test and preach to them (not that they could have succeeded), at about 9 PM yesterday, I finally decided to put forth some hard questions for them concerning themselves and Book of Mormon.
+I was going to test their teaching about salvation, and knew I could refute if I had to the chance.

 Early Modern English (1500-1800)